top of page

 japan-look-Gifu8.jpg

-Formerly known as Inabayama Castle, Gifu Castle was the residence of Saito Dosan, a famous conspirator and "Viper of Mino" during the Warring States period.
-After the fall of the Saito family, Oda Nobunaga took over the castle and renamed it Gifu Castle, beginning his reign of power.
-Gifu Castle was strategically located on a high hill overlooking the Nobi Plain (Nagoya area).
+Formerly Inabayama Castle, Gifu Castle was the residence of Saito Dosan, the "Viper of Mino," during the Warring States period.
+After the Saito family's fall, Oda Nobunaga took over and renamed it Gifu Castle, marking the start of his reign.
+Strategically located on a hill, it overlooked the Nobi Plain (Nagoya area).

-Prior to the Battle of Sekigahara, the vanguard of the Eastern Army, which consisted of former members of the Toyotomi family, fought Oda Hidenobu , the grandson of Oda Nobunaga , who was a subordinate of the Western Army, and conquered Gifu Castle in order to welcome Tokugawa Ieyasu to the city.
+Before the Battle of Sekigahara, the Eastern Army's vanguard, composed of former Toyotomi retainers, fought Oda Hidenobu, the grandson of Oda Nobunaga and a Western Army subordinate.
+They conquered Gifu Castle to welcome Tokugawa Ieyasu to the city.

 japan-look-Gifu4.jpg